gizmo-dev/InstaAI/README.md

 ```

 ## Setup
-> CREATE A ENV FILE WITH
+> CREATE AN ENV FILE WITH

 USERNAME , PASSWORD , AND API KEY,
 You can get the API key from [here](https://api.monkedev.com)